 Within the pages of this manual is information, safety tips and operation instructions for your new Edelbrock Nitrous System.
-Watch for these symbols to know where to go for information....
+Watch for these symbols to know where to go for information.

-.....there is safety related information listed here.
+....There is safety related information here.

-....shows where technical information about your specific vehicle or specific skills will help during the installation.
+....shows where technical information about your vehicle or specific skills that may help during installation.

-.....call Edelbrock for more information.
+....call Edelbrock Technical support hotline for more information.

-1.1 General information
+1.1 General Information

-The Edelbrock Performer RPM Nitrous Systems are intended for use on domestic style V-6 and V-8 engines using single square-flange 4 bbl. carburetors (Part Number 70050), spread-bore 4 bbl. carburetors (Part number 70051), and Dominator-flange carburetors (Part Number 70053).
-Horsepower and torque increases can vary with engine displacement and equipment upgrades and modifications.
+The Edelbrock Victor Jr. Nitrous Systems are intended for use on domestic style V-8 engines using single Dominator-flange carburetors (Part #70055) and square-flange 4 bbl. carburetors (Part #70056).
+Horsepower and torque increases can vary with engine displacement, equipment upgrades and modifications.
 Approximate power increase estimates can be made based on the mass flow of nitrous oxide into the engine.

-These types of systems utilize an adjustable plate that sandwiches in between the carburetor and the carburetor mounting pad on the intake manifold.
+These types of systems utilize an adjustable plate that sandwiches in between the throttle body and the throttle body mounting pad on the intake manifold.
 The adjustability comes from the ability of the plate to accept different orifice-sized jets.
 The plate has jet fittings at opposite ends of the plate that control the amount of nitrous oxide and fuel flow into the engine.

-This system has been designed with flexibility as to where certain components can be located within the engine compartment.
+This system has been designed with some flexibility as to where certain components can be located within the engine compartment.
 The electrical components have properly-sized and ample lengths of wire for some flexibility on where voltage signals are intercepted on the electrical system.

 The solenoid and microswitch brackets have a universal shape to allow for adjustability in placement and location of these components.
-The solenoids have ample feed line lengths for many different manifold, air cleaner, carburetor configurations and the microswitch bracket will allow for several different positions.
+The solenoids have ample feed line lengths for many different manifold, air cleaner, throttle body configurations and the microswitch bracket will allow for several different positions.

-This system includes the bottle, bottle feed line and universal footprint steel bottle brackets.
-The mounting brackets also include rubber insulators to protect the surface of your nitrous bottle while in the brackets.
-When installing your nitrous bottle, pay close attention to the installation instruction for the location of your bottle.
-Ensuring the installation of your bottle does not compromise systems that may lie under the potential location where you plan to drill mounting holes.
+This system includes the bottle (shipped empty), bottle feed line and universal footprint steel bottle brackets.
+The mounting brackets also include rubber insulators to protect the surface of your nitrous bottle while mounted in the brackets.
+When installing your nitrous bottle, pay close attention to the installation instructions for the location of your bottle.
+Make sure that the installation of your bottle does not interfere with any systems that may lie under the location where you plan to drill holes for mounting the brackets.

-Call your local automotive store, motorcycle shop and race track for refilling of your bottle.
-Trust a professional to properly fill your bottle and reference this manual when re-installing your new filled bottle back into your vehicle.
+Call your local automotive store, motorcycle shop or race track for refilling of your bottle.
+Trust a professional to properly fill your bottle and reference your installation manual when re-installing your filled bottle back into your vehicle.